gwu-libraries/SSL_HowTo/README.md

 ```
 Leave the challange section blank in most cases.
 ## Get a signature for your certificate.
-If you're getting a proper certificate, send the csr file to an authrority and they will send back a certificate. at GWU, email it to ithelp@gwu.edu.
+If you're getting a proper certificate, send the csr file to a Certificate Authority (CA) and they will send back a certificate.
+At GWU, email it to ithelp@gwu.edu.
 ### Self Signing
 If you're working in development and would prefer to sign the certificate yourself, do the following
 ```bash